Certified in Financial Forensics

-Certified in Financial Forensics (CFF) is a specialty credential in financial forensics issued by the American Institute of Certified Public Accountants (AICPA).
+Certified in Financial Forensics (CFF) is a specialty credential in financial forensics issued in the United States by the American Institute of Certified Public Accountants (AICPA).
+In Canada, the CFF credential is granted by the Chartered Professional Accountants of Canada (CPA Canada).

 History

 The CFF credential was established in 2008 to designate expertise in forensic accounting.

-Objectives of credentialing

-The program objectives include: (i) enhancing the quality of forensic services and (ii) increasing public awareness of the CFF designation.
+The program objectives included enhancing the quality of forensic services and increasing public awareness of the CFF designation.